 IGas subsequently released operational updates that confirmed that a shale interval was encountered before penetrating the key Dinantian limestone geophysical marker, but the shales encountered did not include the primary target, the Bowland shale.

 Subsequent to this, IGas confirmed that the well would be plugged and abandoned and the site restored back to its original agricultural use.
 Restoration works were undertaken during the summer of 2019 and, in October 2019, the County Council formally confirmed that restoration works had been completed to its satisfaction and in accordance with the planning permission.
 The site is now in a five year aftercare period and officers will continue to monitor the site during this period to check the condition of the arable land and the perimeter planting that was also undertaken.

 In light of the above, the final Community Liaison Group meeting was held on 25 September 2019.

 Misson Springs, land off Springs Road

 Following the drilling of the vertical well, IGas announced on 11 March that the drilling had encountered a hydrocarbon bearing shale sequence of over 250 metres, including the upper and lower Bowland shale.
 IGas report that significant gas indications were observed throughout the shale section and additionally within sands in the Millstone Grit sequence.
-The drill rig has recently removed from the site and the horizontal well remains to be drilled.
+The drill rig has been removed from the site and the horizontal well remains to be drilled.
 IGas has subsequently confirmed that operations have now moved into the Phase 3 (evaluation) phase.